 The Noodle Text Editor provides an easy way to add images to your Blogs, Announcement Portlets, Discussions, Pages and more.
 While still providing robust options to change the properties of the image, add links and other advanced options.

 You can add images into the text editor by uploading them directly inside of the editor, or by browsing to an image stored in a Media or Documents folder.
 You can then adjust the size, alignment and spacing of the image in your post.

-It’s also simple to add a hyperlink to the image with no HTML required as well and advanced options to add iFrames, styles and other details.
-This allows you to easily create quick link images on your main page to draw more attention to your content.
+It’s also simple to add a hyperlink to the image with no HTML required.
+Advanced options allow you to add iFrames, styles and other details.
+This enables you to easily create quick link images on your main page to draw more attention to your content.

 Other Media options